-Read their full submission guidelines here.
+To see their submission guidelines go here.

 Literary Wanderlust

 Literary Wanderlust is a Denver based independent publisher.
 They were founded in 2014 and they publish print and digital books.
 They publish a wide range of books, from chick lit to short story collections.
 You can get a feel for what they publish here.
 They do not publish books aimed at children.